The Dragon Bridge, Ljubljana. Ljubljana is a wonderful city, easy to reach from the UK without flying, by train |

 -

-Step 1, travel from London to Paris by Eurostar, leaving London St Pancras at 10:24 on Mondays-Fridays & Sundays arriving Paris Gare du Nord at 13:50.
-On any day of the week you can leave London St Pancras at 09:31 arriving Paris Gare du Nord at 12:50.
+Step 1, travel from London to Paris by Eurostar, leaving London St Pancras 10:24 Mondays-Fridays & Sundays arriving Paris Gare du Nord 13:50.

 Eurostar has two cafe-bars, power sockets at all seats & free WiFi.
-Standard Premier & Business Premier fares include breakfast.
+Plus & Premier fares include breakfast.

 In Paris it's an easy 7 minute 500m walk from the Gare du Nord to the Gare de l'Est.